clojure-grimoire/grimoire/resources/1.6.0/clojure.test/function_QMARK/docstring.md

-Returns true if argument is a function or a symbol that resolves toa function (not a macro).
+Returns true if argument is a function or a symbol that resolves to a function (not a macro).